umarhassan-mitodl/21m.011-fall-2024/content/pages/week-5-lecture-5-vocal-genres-in-the-baroque.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

-Listen to this recording with Jessye Norman as soloist and using modern instruments: {{% resource_link "7d8ae3ed-2eb6-4f03-acd2-949f954a1bab" "\[Listen on YouTube\]" %}}
+Listen to this recording with Jessye Norman as soloist and using modern instruments: [\[Listen on YouTube\]](https://www.youtube.com/watch?v=vlVkS26KT5s)

 Here is the plot summary for context: {{% resource_link "981b8afd-a57b-44d7-8503-fc26329ba08e" "*Dido and Aeneas* Synopsis and Notes" %}}